Jarvin-M/airflow_schiphol_flights/README.md

 [TOC]

 # Apache Airflow
 [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
-Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
+Airflowï¿½s extensible Python framework enables you to build workflows connecting with virtually any technology.
 A web interface helps manage the state of your workflows.

 ## Key Concepts
 Basic illustration of a DAG: